Jeffrey Snyder · 2013–2015 · University of Oklahoma, 2013

 Since finishing his NRC tenure in August 2011, Dan took a brief position as a CIMMS Research Scientist (September-December 2011) and was an NSF Postdoctoral Research Fellow at NSSL/CIMMS, researching numerical simulations of VORTEX 2 cases with a focus on comparing with microphysical and thermodynamic observations.
 Dan is now a tenure-track professor at Purdue University.

 Before joining NSSL, Michele lived in Munich, Germany and worked for the DLR, the German Aerospace Agency.
-While at NSSL, he worked on dual-polarization phased array antennas.
-Michele is currently a research associate at Brookhaven National Laboratory.
+While at the Lab, he worked on dual-polarization phased array antennas.
+Since leaving NSSL, Michele has been a research associate at Brookhaven National Laboratory and is currently a Real-Time Embedded-System Software Engineer with Selex ES.

 Heather Reeves · 2007–2009 · NCSU, 2007